numfocus/DISCOVER-Cookbook/docs/proposals/002-Versioning_Proposal.md

 1. **Clear Version Context**: Users immediately know which version they're viewing and what other versions exist.

-2. **Seamless Navigation**: One-click switching between versions preserves topic context when possible.
+2. **Accessible Navigation**: Simple method for switching between versions.

 3. **Historical Transparency**: Easy access to how DEI recommendations have evolved over time.